TheTrueBark/TyranidScreeps2.0/docs/visuals.md

 | `#555555`   | Locked until higher RCL        |

 Default `RoomVisual.structure` symbols are used for each structure type.

+Reserved tiles are drawn with a faint red box so you can spot blocked locations before construction begins.
+The required RCL for a structure is displayed next to its glyph in small gray text.

 ## Distance Transform Overlay